vercel/modelfusion/README.md

 - [Next.js, Vercel AI SDK, Ollama & ModelFusion starter](https://github.com/lgrammel/modelfusion-ollama-nextjs-starter)

 ## Usage Examples

+> 💡
+> The basic examples are a great way to get started and to explore in parallel with the [documentation](https://modelfusion.dev/).
+You can find them in the [examples/basic](https://github.com/lgrammel/modelfusion/tree/main/examples/basic) folder.

 You can provide API keys for the different [integrations](https://modelfusion.dev/integration/model-provider/) using environment variables (e.g., `OPENAI_API_KEY`) or pass them into the model constructors as options.